Leonard I. Garth: Federal judicial service

 On July 22, 1969, Garth was nominated by President Richard Nixon to a seat on the United States District Court for the District of New Jersey vacated by Judge Thomas M. Madden.
 Garth was confirmed by the United States Senate on December 17, 1969, and received his commission on December 18, 1969.
 His service terminated on August 29, 1973, due to his elevation to the Third Circuit.

 On July 19, 1973, President Nixon nominated Garth to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge James Rosen.
 Garth was confirmed by the Senate on August 3, 1973, and received his commission on August 6, 1973.
 He assumed senior status on June 30, 1986, serving in that status until his death on September 22, 2016.

 Concurrent with his federal court service, Garth was a lecturer at Rutgers Law School starting in 1978 and at Seton Hall University School of Law starting in 1980.

 Notable case

 Garth wrote the opinion in Sullivan v.
 Barnett, 139 F.3d 158 (3d Cir.
 1998).
 This decision was reversed by the United States Supreme Court in American Manufacturers Mutual Insurance Company v.
 Sullivan, 526 U.S. 40 (1999).

 Notable clerks

 Supreme Court Justice Samuel Alito clerked for Garth from 1976 to 1977 in his first job out of law school.
-Law professors who clerked for Judge Garth include former Co-Dean Ronald Chen of Rutgers Law School, Orin Kerr of USC Gould School of Law, Norman I. Silber of Hofstra Law School (and Research Scholar at Yale Law School), Louis Virelli of Stetson Law School, and Benjamin Levin of Washington University School of Law.
+Law professors who clerked for Judge Garth include former Co-Dean Ronald Chen of Rutgers Law School, Orin Kerr of Stanford Law School, Norman I. Silber of Hofstra Law School (and Research Scholar at Yale Law School), Louis Virelli of Stetson Law School, and Benjamin Levin of Washington University School of Law.
 Harvey Rishikof is Professor of Law and National Security Studies at the National War College and previously the Dean of Roger Williams University School of Law.